 A trip under the river to south London at the end of the Docklands Light Railway (DLR); well one of the ends anyway.
 Not been there before so not sure what to expect, but en route, I felt I was being stalked by Transport for London (TfL) ticket inspectors as I was asked to show my ticket on each of three different trains.
 Reassuring I suppose that checks are carried out, but it will be interesting over the lifetime of this blog to see how many times I get asked to produce my ticket; my experience as a commuter was very rarely.
 I was also impressed by the knowledge of the DLR guard on the last leg of my journey as he gave a touristic and historical commentary of things to see and do at every station we stopped by; most famously the Cutty Sark being the first stop on the south side of the river.

 Anyway, I arrived at Lewisham DLR, which is adjacent to main line services and took a moment to get my bearings.
 The ‘town’ is about half a kilometer from the terminus, which you get to by walking around a building site, a large regeneration development.
 Lewisham is defined in some way by its position between two rivers: the Quaggy to the east, and the Ravensbourne to the west, which is spawned from Deptford Creek on the Thames, down to Sydenham and beyond.
 Cyclists and walkers can follow the Waterlink Way, an attractive eight mile route along the river side.
-On a bright day, the river sides gave rise to some interesting shapes and shadows.

 The town is dominated by some modern high rise tower blocks, art deco conversions and scaffolding, but a short walk off the main road reveals streets and streets of typical London bricked terraced properties.
 Stopping to enjoy some intricate brickwork, a local decorator who’s working on the house proudly explains it’s a former dairy where now there’s a garage was once the cowshed where the milking took place.